 So it is a balancing act and the decision depends on your situation.

 The idea of the ha-promote-on-failure = when-synced is that we prevent failing-over to an unsynchronized mirror and thereby avoid data loss.
 The queue remains unavailable for reads or writes.
 Instead we bring try back the lost broker with its data intact so that it can resume being the master, with no data loss.

-We tell the cluster to forget the lost node (using rabbitmqctl forget_cluster_node command) and start a new broker with the same hostname.
+To readd a node with the same name we tell the cluster to forget the lost node (using rabbitmqctl forget_cluster_node command) and start a new broker with the same hostname.
 While the cluster still remembers our lost node, it remembers that our queue existed and has unsynchronized mirrors.
 When the cluster is told to forget the lost node, that queue is forgotten as well.
 We must now redeclare it.
 We lost all data even though we had mirrors that had a partial set of the data.
 It would have been better to have failed-over to an unsynchronized mirror!